 - Burns and other superficial skin wounds

-While I personally had to exclusively pump for 18 months in order for my child to get breast milk (0/10 would not recommend), I was always super thankful for the stash I had saved in the freezer just in case.
+While I had to exclusively pump for 18 months for my child to get breast milk (0/10 would not recommend), I was always super thankful for the stash I had saved in the freezer just in case.
 I didn’t use this solely for feeding him.
-I saved it if he ever had anything like cradle cap, eczema, a clogged tear duct, and more.
+I kept it if he ever had anything, like cradle cap, eczema, a clogged tear duct, and more.

-So what are the uses for breast milk, and does it really cure anything?
-Is it the duct tape of the parenting world where you can just toss a little bit of it at the problem, hope it sticks, and then fixes the issue?
-Experts weighed in on what was true, what didn’t have science backing it up, and all the things breast milk was exceptionally good at.
+So what are the uses for breast milk, and does it cure anything?
+Is it the duct tape of the parenting world where you can toss a little bit of it at the problem, hope it sticks, and then fixes the issue?
+Experts weighed in on what was true, what didn’t have science backing it up, and everything breast milk was exceptionally good at.
 They also weighed in on how it affects your baby’s growth, gut, and general health.

 Breast Milk for Clogged Tear Ducts

-Dr. Whitney Casares, MD, founder and CEO of The Modern Mamas Club App and Modern Mommy Doc, says that “Old wives’ tales recommend using breast milk as a treatment for this condition because of its antibacterial properties, but gently massaging the skin between the eye and the bridge of the nose in a downward motion consistently is more likely to result in improvement.”
+Dr. Whitney Casares, MD, founder, and CEO of The Modern Mamas Club App and Modern Mommy Doc, says that “Old wives’ tales recommend using breast milk as a treatment for this condition because of its antibacterial properties, but gently massaging the skin between the eye and the bridge of the nose in a downward motion consistently is more likely to result in improvement.”4,5

-Deedee Franke, RN, BSN, IBCLC, at Mercy Medical Center, says that while she wasn’t aware of breast milk helping with a clogged tear duct, it was known that (before antibiotic use) women would sometimes use breast milk if an infant was thought to have an eye infection.
-Franke adds, however, that breastfeeding can prevent allergic diseases as well.
+Deedee Franke, RN, BSN, IBCLC, at Mercy Medical Center, says that while she wasn’t aware of breast milk helping with a clogged tear duct, experts knew that (before antibiotic use) women would sometimes use the breast milk if an infant was thought to have an eye infection.
+Franke adds, however, that breastfeeding can prevent allergic diseases as well.7

 Breast Milk for Eczema

 Some other uses for breast milk include the potential treatment of eczema.
-Franke says that breastfeeding can actually prevent other common issues like eczema, food allergies, and respiratory allergies.
-But if your baby does end up suffering from eczema, Shapiro adds that some studies suggest that breast milk has anti-inflammatory properties and that topical application can support the treatment of skin problems.
+Franke says breastfeeding can prevent other common issues like eczema, food allergies, and respiratory allergies.
+But suppose your baby does end up suffering from eczema.
+In that case, Shapiro adds that some studies suggest that breast milk has anti-inflammatory properties and that topical application can support the treatment of skin problems.
 “Some small studies have shown it may be as or more effective than hydrocortisone,” she says.

-Casares says that breast milk has been found to be just as effective at treating babies’ eczema compared to one percent hydrocortisone because of these anti-inflammatory properties, according to several studies.
-She adds that breast milk can also be used to treat diaper rash.
+According to several studies, Casares says breast milk is more effective at treating babies’ eczema than one percent hydrocortisone because of these anti-inflammatory properties.
+She adds that you can also use breast milk to treat diaper rash.
 So mark one in the scientifically proven column for added benefits of breast milk.
-And when it comes to other skin issues, like cradle cap, breast milk may be a good treatment for that ailment as well.
+And when it comes to other skin issues, like cradle cap, breast milk may also be a good treatment for that ailment.